-Bridging loans will have higher rates of interest when compared to mortgages, however can be used to purchase non-mortgageable properties.
-A bridging loan won’t have early redemption penalties, nor will you have to wait 6 months before selling.
+Bridging loans will have higher rates of interest when compared to mortgages, but they can be used to purchase non-mortgageable properties.
+A bridging loan won’t have early redemption charges, nor will you have to wait 6 months before selling.

-A refurbishment mortgage may be ideal for buying a rundown property, in the aim of refurbishing and then reselling for a profit.
+A refurbishment mortgage may be more appropriate for buying a rundown property, with the aim of refurbishing and then reselling for a profit.
 Lenders typically offer products for ‘light’ refurbishment and ‘heavy’ refurbishment.

-Flexible mortgages can be secured for both buy to let and residential properties.
-The property does need to be habitable and anything that needs extensive works won’t qualify for a mortgage.
+Flexible mortgages can be used for both buy to let and residential properties.
+The property does need to be habitable and anything that needs extensive work won’t qualify for a mortgage.
 A bridging loan or refurbishment mortgage will therefore be more suitable if that is the case.

 Mortgages for buying, developing and selling

-If your aim is to build a property and then live in it yourself, then a self-build mortgage may be ideal.
+If your aim is to build a property and then live in it yourself, then a self-build mortgage will be ideal.

 Self-build mortgages usually start from 70% of the total cost.
 For instance, if the land has cost you £40k and the total build cost is £160k, the total cost would be £200k.
 Based on a 70% LTV, you could get a self-build mortgage of £140k.
 The remaining £60k/30% would need to come from your own deposit and savings.

-Development finance is to be used where you’re building property to then sell on and not live there yourself.
+Development finance is to be used for building property to then sell on and not live there yourself.
 This type of finance is very popular with developers who need additional finance to fund their projects.